John Clempert

-John Clempert (Siberia, April 19, 1878 – May 1940) was a Russian escape artist who became famous for his hanging tricks and for a legal dispute with Harry Houdini.
+John Clempert (April 19, 1878 – May 1940) was a Russian escape artist who became famous for his hanging tricks and for a legal dispute with Harry Houdini.

 Early career

 Clempert was born in Siberia on April 19, 1878, in a city Edwin A. Dawes indicated as “Poletavarr.”
-He started working in Farroni's Circus as a wrestler, but became famous as “The Man They Cannot Hang” for the acts of escapology he managed to perform after an assistant had hung him.
+He started working in Farroni's Circus as a wrestler, but became famous as “The Man They Cannot Hang” for the acts of escapology he performed after an assistant had hung him.

-In 1903, however, one of his hanging performances failed in Rochester, New York, and the accident nearly costed Clempert his life.
+In 1903, one of his hanging performances failed in Rochester, New York, and the accident nearly cost Clempert his life.
 He abandoned the hanging tricks and joined the Warren American Circus, touring India and the Middle East.

 Legal dispute with Houdini

 The new acts Clempert performed were inspired by Houdini.
-He proposed new escapology acts evading handcuffs and chains, and advertised himself as “The Handcuff and Siberian Gaol Breaker.”
-He also believed he had identified how Houdini performed his “Milk Can Escape,” where he came out of a large, water-filled milk can.
-He started proposing his own version of the Milk Can Escape in the Warren shows, including in England.
+He performed escapology acts involving handcuffs and chains, and advertised himself as “The Handcuff and Siberian Gaol Breaker.”
+He also believed he had figured out how Houdini performed his “Milk Can Escape,” in which he escaped from a large, water-filled milk can.
+He started performing his own version of the Milk Can Escape in the Warren shows, including in England.
 Houdini argued that the act was protected by copyright and sued Clempert.

-Reportedly, Houdini was so upset that, when he heard that Clempert was previously known as “The Man They Cannot Hang,” he commented, “Perhaps this is a pity, for when one man gets work on another’s reputation and has the impudence to rub the facts home by exposing the methods of the originator, words are useless.”
+Reportedly, Houdini was so upset, that when he heard that Clempert had been previously known as “The Man They Cannot Hang,” he commented, “Perhaps this is a pity, for when one man gets work on another’s reputation and has the impudence to rub the facts home by exposing the methods of the originator, words are useless.”
 The case was settled in 1906, with Clempert apologizing to Houdini.